Updated June 2, 2026

 What Does It Take to Be the Answer When Buyers Ask AI?

-Answer: To be the answer when buyers ask AI, you need three things: publications on Tier 1 outlets that AI systems index as authoritative, a named executive entity consistently associated with your category, and content structured to directly answer the natural-language questions your buyers are already posing to AI systems.
+Answer: To be the answer when buyers ask AI, you generally need three things: presence on credible, authoritative publications that AI systems index, a named expert consistently associated with your category, and content structured to directly answer the natural-language questions your buyers are already posing to AI systems.

 The competitive dynamic in B2B has shifted decisively.
 Enterprise buyers no longer start their evaluation journey by Googling vendors — they ask AI.
 They open ChatGPT or Perplexity and type questions like "what's the best approach to scaling executive thought leadership" or "how do AI search engines decide which brands to cite."
 The brands that appear in those answers own the first impression.
 The brands that don't are starting from deficit before the buyer has ever visited their website.